-- (ii) Open Data: data that can be freely used, reused, redistributed and retained by anyone, subject only, at most, to the good practice of attribution.
-To ensure the openness of data, it is necessary that data and databases, as appropriate, are clearly described as 'in the public domain', assigned a public domain mark, or a public domain dedication (e.g., CCO).
+- (ii)(i) Open Data: As with open access, there are a variety of interpretations and applications of open data.
+A general definition is that open data that can be freely used, reused and redistributed by anyone, subject only, at most, to the good practice of acknowledgement, attribution and citation.
+To ensure the openness of data, it is necessary that data and databases, as appropriate, are clearly described as 'in the public domain', assigned a public domain waiver, or an open license.
 Data should be available in a human- and machine-readable and modifiable format, in accordance with principles of good data governance, such as for example the FAIR (Findable, Accessible, Interoperable, and Reusable) principles.
 When access to data needs to be restricted for security, privacy or other reasons, it should be in line with paragraph 10 below of this Recommendation. - (iii) Open Source/Software and Open Hardware: open software describes software that is publicly available under an open license that grants others the right to access, modify, expand, study, create derivative works, use and/or share the software and its source code, design, or blueprint.
 The source code must be included in the software release or made available upon request and the chosen license must allow modifications, derived works, and sharing under equal conditions.
 Similarly open hardware refers to the design specifications of a physical object which are licensed in such a way that said object can be studied, modified, created, and distributed by anyone providing as many people as possible the ability to construct, remix, and share their knowledge of hardware design and function.
-In the case of both open software and open hardware, a community-driven process for contribution, attribution and governance should be in place to enable reuse, improve sustainability and reduce unnecessary duplication of effort.

-- (iv) Open Science Infrastructures: digital infrastructures that are needed to support Open Science and serve the needs of different communities.
+In the case of both open software and open hardware, a community-driven process for contribution, attribution and governance should be in place to enable reuse, improve sustainability and reduce unnecessary duplication of effort. - (iv)(iii) Open Science Infrastructures: digital infrastructures that are needed to support Open Science and serve the needs of different communities.
 Open Science platforms and repositories are among the critical Open infrastructures, which provide essential services to manage and provide access to data, scientific literature, thematic science priorities or community engagement.
-Different repositories are adapted to local circumstances, user needs and the requirements of research communities, yet should adopt interoperable standards and best practices to ensure the content in repositories is appropriately vetted, discoverable and reusable by humans and machines.
+Different repositories are adapted to local circumstances, user needs and therequirements of research communities, yet should adopt interoperable standards and best practices to ensure the content in repositories is appropriately vetted, discoverable and reusable by humans and machines.
 Some repositories and infrastructure provide 'science ready' data products, sometimes using high-level analytic and artificial intelligence procedures, to support analysis and research in the community they serve.
-Open Science infrastructures should be non-profit and they should guarantee permanent and unrestricted access to the public. - (v) Open Evaluation: organized assessment of research with a highly transparent and participatory peer review process, including possible disclosure of the identity of the reviewers, publicly available reviews and the possibility for a broader community to provide comments and participate in the assessment process.
+Open Science infrastructures should be non-profit and they should guarantee permanent and unrestricted access to all public. - (v)(iv) Open Evaluation: organized assessment of research with highly transparent and participatory peer review process, including possible disclosure of the identity of the reviewers, publicly available reviews and the possibility for a broader community to provide comments and participate in the assessment process.
 Additionally, to further transparency of the scientific enterprise, Open Notebooks include the opening of the whole research process and insights in every stage.